seandepagnier/weatherfax_pi/Frontend2.md

 - testplugin_pi/extsrc  (JSON Validation - only Ocpn_draw, watchdog, weather_routing)

 #### Files
+Review and Compare these files, deployment to Cloudsmith is required.
 - testplugin_pi/appveyor.yml  (compare with your file)
 - testplugin_pi/.travis.yml   (compare with your file)
 - testplugin_pi/CMakeLists.txt  (see in line notes, major editing comparing to old file)